 Additionally, some schools award financial aid on a first-come, first-served basis.

-Therefore, it’s important for you to file your FAFSA way ahead of the annual filing deadline.
+Therefore, you must file your FAFSA ahead of the annual filing deadline.

 Can You Ask for a FAFSA Dependency Override?

-To do so, you’ll need to ask for a FAFSA dependency override.
+You’ll need to ask for a FAFSA dependency override to do so.

-It is up to each school as to whether or not they concede an override, but self-sufficiency or parental refusal to provide information are not reasons enough.
+It is up to each school whether they concede an override, but self-sufficiency or parental refusal to provide information are not reasons enough.

 The Department of Education allows you to fill out the FAFSA without providing parent or legal guardian information if you have circumstances such as: